MassDEP's Climate Work

 Water Utility Resilience Program

-Financial assistance provided through this program includes: identifying helpful and practical resiliency resources, finding opportunities for local and regional partnerships, offering infrastructure mapping and adaptation planning assistance, and coordinating training opportunities.
-Over three years (and $1.3 million) of mapping assistance has been provided to create GIS maps of water utility systems.
+Financial assistance provided through this program includes identifying helpful and practical resiliency resources, finding opportunities for local and regional partnerships, offering free infrastructure mapping and adaptation planning assistance, and coordinating training opportunities.
+Over five years (and $1.2 million) of mapping assistance has been provided to create GIS maps of water utility systems and develop statewide service area maps for community public water and wastewater systems.

 Water Management Act Grants